-Dan has worked for over 20 years in the computer drafting and GIS technology fields, mostly in the realm of local and county government.
-He currently works as a GIS Analyst at WaterOne in Lenexa, Kansas, aka Water District #1 of Johnson County (WaterOne serves nearly 150,000 residential and commercial customers).
-He served on the Kansas Association of Mappers’ (KAM) Executive Board from 2008 to 2010, as KAM President in 2011. and as KAM’s Publication Committee Chair from 2007 through 2015.
-He received ESRI’s honor as a ‘GIS Day “Super” Hero in 2005, and KAM’s ‘Outstanding Kansas Mapping Project’ award in 2008 and again in 2010 both for work in utilities GIS.
-He has presented numerous times at multiple KAM conferences, at the bi-annual Mid-America GIS Consortium Conferences.
+Dan has worked for 20 years in the field of GIS, mostly in the realms of local government and utilities.
+He is currently the Geospatial Services Supervisor at the City of Columbia, Missouri.
+Dan served on the Kansas Association of Mappers’ (KAM) Executive Board from 2008 to 2010, and as the organization-elected KAM President in 2011.
+He served as KAM’s Publication Committee Chair from 2007-2013, and received KAM’s ‘Outstanding Kansas Mapping Project’ award in 2008 and again in 2010, both for his work in utility GIS.
+He routinely presents at KAM’s annual Conference and at the bi-annual Mid-America GIS Consortium Conferences.
 He also proudly taught GEOG 358 in the Fall of 2018 at KU.

 In addition to his regular career, Dan owns and operates his own GIS company, 360° GIS Consultants.
 In 2015, field and office data collection began with the City of Erie, KS, building their water, sewer, and electric utility database, in addition to their cemetery records.
 The knowledge gained throughout the GPS collection and GIS editing processes, enabled him to expand into fiber-optic data applications and more.
 Since 2004, Dan has traveled to his high school in Erie, presenting on GIS Day to students and faculty, sometimes as many as four per day.